Grey fantail: Breeding

 The grey fantail is territorial and it is a seasonal breeder.
 They raise several broods per season, usually each of three or four cream eggs, spotted grey and brown.
 The incubation period is around two weeks, with incubation and feeding duties shared by both parents.
 During the breeding season, the mass of testes of male grey fantails grows larger than in the non-breeding season.
 The growth of testes sizes could be subject to sperm competition, similar to other species exhibiting morphological traits.
 Male birds also have pronounced cloacal protuberances.
 This change of morphology is associated with polygynandry and the increase in copulation chance.
 Despite most grey fantails forming season-long monogamous pairs, a small number of male birds seeking extra-pair copulation have been recorded.
 To seek extra-pair copulation, the male bird invades neighbouring territories and waits at the nest where the female birds were not incubating.
 The intruding male might coerce a resident female into accepting extra-pair male copulation.
 Moreover, the aggression of the male bird could act as a deterrent to the female bird, leading to delayed ovulation, allowing the male to re-mate.
 This increases the likelihood of the male becoming the sole fertiliser of that female's eggs.

-Migratory
+Migration

-The populations of R. albiscapa in Australia and Tasmania are migratory.
-The sub-population of R. a. albiscapa breeds mainly in Tasmania.
-When winter comes, they migrate to NSW and form groups with other sub-populations of R. a. alisteri.
-A small number of preissi individuals (a subspecies recognized in easternmost Australia) has been recorded in the subpopulation of keasti and alisteri.
+The southeastern populations of R. albiscapa in Australia and Tasmania are migratory.
+The southwestern subspecies R. a .preissi is mostly resident while the Queensland subspecies R. a. keasti is resident.
+R. a. alisteri migrates north and west in autumn, returning in spring.
+R. a. albicauda is an inland nomad.
+The subpopulation of R. a. albiscapa breeds mainly in Tasmania.
+When winter comes, they migrate to New South Wales and form groups with other sub-populations of R. a. alisteri.

+A small number of R. a. preissi individuals (a subspecies recognized in southwestern Australia) have also been recorded in the subpopulation of R. a. keasti and R. a. alisteri.